ebranca/owasp-pysec/docs/concerns/io/missing_checks_invalid.md

 The test code is executing an operation that is logically incorrect and should not be allowed by default.

-First we open allocate a file descriptor for a write operation hen we close the file descriptor just opened.
+First we allocate a file descriptor for a write operation then we close the file descriptor just opened.

 ```
 fd = io.open(sys.stdout.fileno(), 'wb')